-As a representative of Nestlé, Patrice Bula serves as Chairman of Nespresso S.A., as a Board member of both Life Ventures S.A. and Nutrition-Wellness Venture AG as well as of Beverage Partners Worldwide S.A., Switzerland.
-Furthermore, Patrice Bula is Chairman of the Board of Shanghai Totole Food Ltd. as well as of Shanghai Totole First Food Ltd, China and is a Board member of both Yinlu Food Group Companies and Hsu Fu Chi Group Companies, China.
+As a representative of Nestlé, Patrice Bula serves as Board member of Beverage Partners Worldwide S.A., Switzerland, and is a Board member of both Yinlu Food Group Companies and Hsu Fu Chi Group Companies, China.

 Doreswamy (Nandu) Nandkishore

 Nandu Nandkishore joined Nestlé as a mid-career hire in 1989 in India where, over the next seven years, he took on increasing responsibilities, mainly in marketing.
 His international career started in 1996 when he was transferred to Indonesia to run the Confectionery Business Unit.